Person A: See you at church tomorrow.

 A: How do you think you got here?
 Look around.
 How do you think this happened?

-The above is an imaginary conversation, but it is a collection of statements I've heard through social media.
+The above is an imaginary conversation but a collection of statements I've heard through social media.
 How should person B respond?
-The purpose of this site is to prepare people to respond when in uncomfortable conversations.
+The purpose of this site is to prepare people to respond in uncomfortable conversations, have understanding evidence for God and recognize logical fallacies.

-I want to credit Professor Peter Boghossian, an atheist professor, for his ability to manipulate other people's beliefs.
+Some agnostic or atheist professors use multiple methods of deconverting their students.
+Professor Peter Boghossian, an agnostic professor, is excellent at manipulating other people's beliefs about God and other topics with a heavy dose of logical fallacies.
+His use of fallacies in criticizing Christianity made him very popular amongst students unfamiliar with his style.
 He was pretty popular when he just criticized religion, but in 2017, he wrote an article, "The Conceptual Penis as a Social Construct."
 The article blamed the penis for climate control issues (seriously, I can't make this stuff up).
-It was published in Cogent Social Sciences on May 19th, 2017.
+He is so good with fallacious arguments that he was published in Cogent Social Sciences on May 19th, 2017.
 There was no problem until he announced it was a hoax.
 Then, the popular professor was not so popular.
 After he admitted the hoax, his teaching responsibilities were diminished, and eventually, he and the school separated.
+You must admit he is excellent at manipulating people's beliefs.

 https://www.youtube.com/watch?app=desktop&v=Pzd1EHvs9ig